UPDATED: Muscatine County jail administrator who made anti-Muslim, anti-gay comments placed on administrative leave

-Muscatine Couny Jail Administrator Capt.
+Muscatine County Jail Administrator Capt.
 Dean Naylor was placed on administrative leave Thursday.

 Muscatine County Sheriff C.J.
 Ryan confirmed Friday he placed Naylor on paid administrative leave.